Beirut explosion: “Trees in my street were ripped from the ground”

 Today, he is helping to begin the clean-up process, the start of a long road ahead.
 Lebanon was already facing several crises before the explosion.
-Instead of entering complete lockdown on 6 August in a scheduled effort to halt the spread of coronavirus, a two-week state of emergency has now been declared.
+Instead of entering complete lockdown on 6 August in a scheduled effort to halt the spread of Covid-19, a two-week state of emergency has now been declared.

-“Lebanon hosts the largest number of refugees per capita, has been impacted by the Syrian war, is suffering through an economic collapse, where prices of basic necessities have increased 70 per cent, and the coronavirus pandemic,” said Jeremy.
+“Lebanon hosts the largest number of refugees per capita, has been impacted by the Syrian war, is suffering through an economic collapse, where prices of basic necessities have increased 70 per cent, and the Covid-19 pandemic,” said Jeremy.
 "There have been armies of Lebanese Red Cross volunteers and others on the streets handing out water, sweeping rubble, checking buildings to make sure no one is trapped."

 The immediate focus is on saving lives and reuniting families.
 But the impact of the explosion will be felt for a long time to come, as lives are rebuilt from what is left behind.